What Is Smishing?

 - It has the usual spelling and grammar mistakes, including a lack of capitalization in company names and others.

 Smishing messages are only dangerous if the target user responds by clicking a link or sending private information to the attacker.
-Here are some tips for spotting Smishing and avoiding becoming a victim:
+Here are some tips for recognizing and avoiding Smishing attacks:

 - Make sure you register with the Do Not Call Registry in your country.
 Even if you *believe* you signed up for this, you may need to re-register your mobile phone number.
 While the Do Not Call list isn’t foolproof, it should significantly reduce unwanted phone calls and texts.